joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-open-data-science-questions.md

 So, in chronological order, from now on, I'm going to list any questions I have that I don't immediately think of an answer to.
 Then, as I do get answers to them, I'll put them here as well.

 ### Question 1 (02/13/2018): How do hypothesis tests factor into predictive models?
 It seems like we just don't care about them when they could add some amount of information.

+### Question 2 (02/14/2018): What happens when you do some dimensionality reduction technique on a picture? (i.e. you think of the columns or rows of the picture matrix as features and the other one as samples) - is there a way to do this meaningfully?
+Can lossy compression algorithms on pictures be thought of as dimensionality reduction?
+Or is there a meaningful difference?